JohnnyLdeAlba/enigma4/README.md

 using the wiki.
 Banned users will still be able to view pages on the wiki.

 # Known Issues
 - Running any script from this system in the command line will create conflicting sessions with localhost (127.0.0.1).
-To fix this delete all session files (those ending with .sid) located in the root directory.
+To fix this delete all session files (those ending with .sid) located in the directory set in `$_config{ROOT_PATH}`.